sdspikes/reciprocity2/README.md

 If you want to be able to log in locally using Facebook, create a new facebook app by going [here](https://developers.facebook.com/)

-Note: I used [this article](https://medium.com/@chinnatiptaemkaeo/integrate-omniauth-facebook-to-rails-5-1389d760d92a) to start the project initially, and it has better/more full instructions on this step.
+Note: I used [this article](https://medium.com/@chinnatiptaemkaeo/integrate-omniauth-facebook-to-rails-5-1389d760d92a) to start the project initially, and it has better/more full instructions on this step under "Step:1 create Facebook App."

 #### under **Settings** -> **Basic**